 Among the treatments, Trichoderma harzianum (T1) consistently demonstrated superior performance across all growth parameters-including root length, shoot length, number of leaves, and dry weight-at various intervals (15, 45, 60, and 90 DAT).
 The enhanced vegetative growth in T1-treated plants may be attributed to its known plant growth-promoting traits, such as improved nutrient solubilization, phytohormone production, and competitive exclusion of pathogens (Harman et al., 2004).
 Other species, namely T. viride (T2) and T. asperellum (T3), also showed significant improvements over the untreated control, though to a lesser extent.

 Biochemical analyses further confirmed the induction of defence responses by Trichoderma spp.
-Under late blight stress, PAL, PO, and PPO activities were significantly upregulated in treated plants.
+Under late blight stress, PAL, PO and PPO activities were significantly upregulated in treated plants.
 Notably, T1-treated plants recorded the highest PAL activity (3.6-fold), PO activity (8.2-fold), and PPO activity (5.4-fold) over the control.
 These enzymes play vital roles in systemic resistance, lignin biosynthesis, and the oxidative burst-key components of the plant’s defence machinery.

 The induction of PAL suggests activation of the phenylpropanoid pathway, contributing to the synthesis of phenolics and structural barriers against pathogen penetration (Dixon et al., 2002).
 Similarly, the elevated PO and PPO activities reflect an enhanced oxidative defence, contributing to cross-linking of cell wall proteins and the production of antimicrobial compounds.